 When you share a file or video, everyone can follow along on their computers and their Android smartphones or iOS devices.
 The meeting stage shows you what you are sharing and displays presentation controls.
 The meeting host (and co-hosts), presenters, and the person sharing the file can navigate in the file using the presentation controls.

-Mobile users: you cannot share a file from your mobile device, but if you're a co-host or presenter in the meeting, you can use the presentation controls to help navigate the file or video.
+Note: You can't share a file from the mobile apps.
+If you're a co-host or presenter in the meeting, you can use the presentation controls to help navigate the file or video.

 Anyone can share their screen, an application window, a whiteboard, or a file within the meeting, without being promoted.
 If you'd like, you can restrict sharing in your meeting room to only yourself and presenters.
 Turning off open sharing requires the host to promote a guest to the Presenter role before they can share a file.

 You can upload an Adobe PDF, Word document, PowerPoint presentation, Excel spreadsheet, or video to your file library and present it in your meeting.
 Video files are limited to 1 GB; all other files are limited to 200 MB.

 Audio and image files are not supported; slide transitions, animations, and embedded audio/video in PowerPoint presentations are not supported.
 For supported file formats and details, see File and Video Sharing.
 If you need to share a file that is not supported, share your screen instead.

 To avoid delays during your meeting, jump into your meeting room early, and upload files to your library.
 We strongly recommend that you upload videos that you plan to share in advance, as videos often take longer to upload than documents.
 All files you upload are available in your file library; they never expire.

 To upload a file or view your file library, in the meeting controls, click the Share button, and then select File Presentation.

 If you are the meeting host, co-host, presenter, or the person sharing the file, controls let you manage the presentation.

 While you share a: